Alonso-del-Arte/chess/doc/Variants.md

 Just as a  regular queen must choose to move as a bishop or as a rook in a given move but not both, a queen with the ability to move like a knight must choose to move as a bishop, knight or rook in a given move.

+A knight-enhanced piece can jump over other pieces only when moving as a knight.
+Likewise, a rook-, bishop- or queen-enhanced knight can't jump over other pieces when moving as a rook or bishop.
+This simplifies the reckoning of checks.

 This variant has more possibilities for stalemate than regular chess.
 For example, a knight-enhanced queen would be likelier than a regular queen to trap